 A RETURN TO COMMUNITY

 Sag Harbor has long been known as a melting pot of artistic creativity — a place where American masters could come to rest, confer, and inspire.
-Originally built in the late 1950s as the first resort development in Sag Harbor, Baron's Cove was quickly woven into the town's colorful community as a quiet haven preferred by the period's creative elite.
+Originally built in the late 1950s as the first resort development in Sag Harbor, Baron's Cove was quickly woven into the town's colorful community as a quiet haven preferred by local guests and prominent artists alike.

-In its first few decades, the hotel boasted prominent guests including John and Elaine Steinbeck, Paul Newman, Art Garfunkel, and Richard Kind.
+In its first few decades, the hotel boasted famous visitors including John and Elaine Steinbeck, Paul Newman, Art Garfunkel, and Richard Kind.
 Local leaders, out of town guests, and regional artists — Jackson Pollock, Willem and Elaine de Kooning, Truman Capote, George Plimpton, and Kurt Vonnegut, to name just a few — regularly gathered in the restaurant and hotel.